YitzchakMeltz/housetable/README.md

 1. After completing the previous steps, open the repository in your IDE.
 This should work in any IDE but these steps were confirmed to be correct in **VS Code**.
 2. Open a new terminal and go into the *server* directory using the `cd server` command.
 3. Now that you are in the server directory, run the `npm install` command to install all of the necessary dependacies.
+4. Add your database details in **server/config/config.json** to connect the server to a database.
-4. Run the `npm run dev` command to start the server.
+5. Run the `npm run dev` command to start the server.

 You should now have the server running on **port 5000**.